Section 3: The Church as Social Center

 North Dakota’s churches had another important role in the community.
 Churches or religious groups established parochial schools, mission schools on reservations, and hospitals.
 The schools were designed to educate children within a framework of faith.
 Norwegian Lutheran parochial schools usually met for a few months in the summer, but Norwegian Lutherans also established Oak Grove School, a boarding school in Fargo.
 Lutherans and Catholics also established hospitals which served members of their faith and the general public.
 In many communities, most health care was provided by church-based hospitals.

 Churches also served as the foundation for mutual aid societies.
-These organizations provided members with payments in case of death or injury.
+These organizations provided members with financial support in case of death or injury.
 Mutual aid societies were popular among both Lutherans and Catholic “Bohemians,” who had emigrated from the region of Eastern Europe that is today called the Czech Republic.
 The Catholic Workman Society, Katolicy Delnik, was founded by Czech immigrants in 1891 in St. Paul Minnesota.
 This group became a national organization the next year.
 By 1910, there were six Orders, or chapters, in North Dakota with 146 members.
 The largest of these orders (with 47 members) was in Pisek.
 Mutual Aid societies usually insured the life of the father of the family whose earnings would be lost in case of his death or injury.
 The average payment on a policy was about $1144.

 Why is this important?
 Communities of faith gave settlers a source of support in hard times and helped to provide a cultural home for immigrants newly arrived in the United States.
 Settlers met their neighbors in church and came to know which of their neighbors shared their faith and culture.
 The church also served to ease the transition to the new culture as congregations and youth organizations began to use English in worship and activities.